Turkey–Ukraine relations: Abduction of Turkish dissidents

+Crimean Tatars

+The Crimean Tatar community plays a special role: due to forced emigration since the 18th century, millions of people of Tatar-Crimean origin now live in Turkey.
+Ankara, in turn, supports the cultural and religious interests of the Crimean Tatars—for example, a memorial museum commemorating the deportation of the Crimean Tatars in 1944 under Stalin was opened in Turkey in 2015.
+On the Ukrainian side, Crimean Tatar culture is recognized as part of its own cultural heritage; in 2017, the Ukrainian government officially included the Crimean Tatars in the Council of the Ukrainian Diaspora.

+Humanitarian relations

 On February 6, 2023, two powerful earthquakes with magnitudes of 7.8 and 7.5 struck southern Turkey and northern Syria, causing widespread destruction and loss of life.
-According to the Turkish disaster agency, the earthquakes have killed at least 3,432 people in Turkey and over 1,602 people in Syria.
+According to the Turkish disaster agency, the earthquakes have killed more than 50,000 people in Turkey and over 8,000 people in Syria.

 On the same day, Ukrainian Foreign Minister Dmytro Kuleba announced that Ukraine might send several dozen emergency workers to Turkey to assist in the relief efforts.
 Additionally, the Ukrainian Foreign Ministry received 27 requests from citizens who were unable to get in touch with their relatives in Turkey.

 Later that day, Ukrainian foreign ministry spokesman Oleg Nikolenko reported that they had located six Ukrainian citizens who were safe and in satisfactory condition, but their houses were destroyed.
 They were currently living with Turkish relatives.

 On February 7, 2023, President Volodymyr Zelensky issued a decree ordering the sending of humanitarian aid to Turkey to help the country overcome the consequences of the earthquake.

-Embassies

-The Embassy of Turkey is located in Kyiv, Ukraine.
-The Embassy of Ukraine is located in Ankara, Turkey.